 Situational or Individual Racism

 “Reverse racism” is now in our lexicon suggesting minority race groups can target privileged ones.
 It’s partly true.
 Black people can be racist to white people because they are white, anybody can be racist to another race.
 It’s violent and should never be ignored nor does it help a particular cause.
 However, ‘reverse racism’ ignores the root cause.
-Black people (or indigenous people or whomever), cannot be ‘institutionally’ racists towards white people because the system was never built to oppress white people to begin with.
+Black people (or indigenous people or whomever), cannot be ‘institutionally’ racists towards white people.
+There are no policies at any government level that subjugates white skin.

-To use the BLM campaign again to explain institutional and individual, Black Lives Matters is addressing the institutional injustice, All Lives Matters is a response by individuals disconnected from the experience of the systemic problem.
+To use the BLM campaign again to explain institutional and individual, Black Lives Matters is calling out institutional injustice, All Lives Matters is a response by individuals disconnected from the experience of a systemic problem.

 We are so steeped in our own shame of not knowing or believing we have worth outside our accomplishments and skin colour, that we can’t see past our own inadequacies to acknowledge the oppression of others.

 We meet #blacklivesmatter with “all lives matter” because we don’t even feel our own worth enough to see what’s right before our eyes.
 We are so consumed with our pain, with our shame, that we can only focus on separating us from them.
 We think the only way to prove our worth is to step on anyone beneath us to lift ourselves up.